anooruddh/devops/SREreadme.md

 :white_check_mark: If you have a stable application you are free to push new features as much as your error budget allows you to.

 :white_check_mark: Your uptime will be consistent to your SLA.
 Nobody wants to get sued, trust me.

+# Toil
+“Toil is the kind of work that tends to be manual, repetitive, automatable, tactical, devoid of enduring value, and that scales linearly as a service grows.”

+Some examples of toil may include:

+  Handling quota requests

+  Applying database schema changes

+  Reviewing non-critical monitoring alerts

+  Copying and pasting commands from a playbook